 The wines from the South Island tend to be higher in acidity and are less fruity.

-Winemakers are still trying to figure out a distinctive style for the grape in this country, although most is made to be dry and lightly fruity.
+Winemakers are still trying to figure out a distinctive style for the grape in this country, although most are made to be dry and lightly fruity.

-Pinot gris suits a cooler climate, so most is grown in the South Island.
+Pinot Gris suits a cooler climate, so most are grown in the South Island.